-All orders placed after 2 PM PT will be processed on the next business day.
-Allow 2-7 business days for delivery for standard shipping.
-Expedited shipping options are available at checkout.
+All orders placed after 1 PM ET will start processing on the next business day.
+Allow 2-5 business days for standard processing.

 The Juju hat is a symbol of prosperity and divinity in Bamileke culture.
 The Bamileke is an ethnic group from Cameroon's west and northeast provinces.
 Birds, whose feathers are used to create this elaborate headdress, are sacred to the Bamileke because their power of flight allows them to soar to the heavens.
 Traditionally, the Juju hat was worn by members of the high Kuosi class during Bamileke rituals and festivities.
 The Kuosi consisted of prominent tribal leaders, affluent landowners, and celebrated warriors.
 The Juju hat was worn to perform an annual dance celebrating the kingdom's prosperity.